 ABHE Schools

-80% of our students are satisfied or very satisfied with their Highlands College experience.
+81% of our Spring 2023 Freshman are satisfied to very satisfied with their Highlands College experience.

 Highlands College